International Fonts with many alphabets

 IconEdit is a 16-bit Unicode based font editor and all input, editing, and output is normally Unicode.

-IconEdit has support for and conversion of fonts and texts both ways between 16-bit Unicode and classic 8-bit fonts and texts.
+IconEdit has support for conversion of fonts and texts both ways between 16-bit Unicode and classic 8-bit code-page fonts and texts.

 - Texts written in editors that save the text in 8-bit ANSI or DOS encoding.
 Texts are converted to Unicode on import.